MamuzaD/MamuzaD/README.md

 # [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Inter&weight=500&size=64&duration=3000&pause=2000&color=FFFFFF&vCenter=true&width=500&height=70&lines=Hey%2C+I'm+Daniel)](https://git.io/typing-svg)

-I'm a second year student at UNLV studying Computer Science with a minor in Math.
+I'm a second-year student at UNLV pursuing a Bachelor of Science in Computer Science with a minor in Math.

-I like to branch out in development with various different projects to discover what I enjoy most.
-Soon I plan to start a GUI app with Rust.
+Most recently, I've been the project coordinator at ACM UNLV and AI UNLV while also preparing for ICPC.
+I enjoy branching out in development with various projects to discover what I enjoy most.

 ## Languages